Bridge to the Future

 A healthy organization moves forward when two things are present, vision and action.
 Throughout Regent’s existence, both vision and action have shaped what the school has become.

-The dedicated committee continues to work with the architect to lay out the plans and to determine the best chronology for this three-phase campaign.
+Regent personnel, alongside a dedicated committee, worked with the architect to lay out the plans and to determine the best chronology for this three-phase campaign.
 The details of each project will be shared in the coming weeks.
 Before moving forward, it is always good to look back and recall how the Lord has blessed the school and its beautiful 30-acre campus.

 Regent opened in August 2000 in a small section of a 25,000 square foot, leased facility near 51st and Sheridan.
 That first year 61 students enrolled in Enrichment through third grade.
 The school added grade levels each year until it graduated its first of what is now 12 groups of seniors, 243 graduates in all.
 The school purchased the current campus in 2006 and immediately began renovating and building facilities to meet the needs of the expanding programs.
 In 2011, Regent opened its gymnasium and it became home to not only the basketball and volleyball teams, but also many other events such as pep rallies, special history days, book sales, and more.
 By 2017, the creek was re-routed to make room for the baseball and football/soccer fields.
 Then God met the next important need by providing an adjacent building which was quickly renovated and became our new School of Rhetoric building in 2018, providing a new home for high school students and allowing the younger grades to maximize space in the main building.